matheothomas/vim-config/README.md

 ## Requirements
 Make sure that **git** and **curl** are installed.

+## Uninstall
+Execute the `remove-config.sh` script to uninstall the configuration.
+(/!\ If you had previously installed plugins, they will be deleted for the moment.)

 ## Issues
 There may be errors when first opening vim due to the importation of plugins, but should only happen once.